Tsebo200/OpenStack/README.md

 ### For the Admin
 #### Monitoring User Interaction
-![image6][image5]

 The user can monitor any incoming questions and answers from the users interacting with OpenStack.

 #### Manage User Roles
-![image7][image6]
 The admin can manage any role for any user on the entirety of OpenStack.
 The user can also "ban" people from interacting with OpenStack by removing all their roles

 #### Removing Questions
-![image7][image7]If there are any questions that the admin feel that they want to remove, they can do so on the admin tab and clicking on the delete button
+If there are any questions that the admin feel that they want to remove, they can do so on the admin tab and clicking on the delete button

 #### Tag Management
-![image14][image14]The admins can remove and add any tags they feel like would be necessary.
+The admins can remove and add any tags they feel like would be necessary.
 The admins can also [Tombstone](https://en.wikipedia.org/wiki/Tombstone_(programming)#:~:text=Tombstones%20are%20a%20mechanism%20to,C%2B%2B%20and%20assembly%20languages.) the tags, which would disable the tag, but it would still be on the database.

 <!-- CONCEPT PROCESS -->
 <!-- Briefly eOpenStacklain your concept ideation process -->